CHAPTER 3: JAKE

-“Come on,” I say, annoyed as always when he takes a bite of whatever I’m eating.
+“Come on,” I say, pulling the plate closer to me, annoyed as always when he steals a bite of whatever I’m eating.
 “At least I know you didn't do anything nasty to my food.”

 I chuckle, taking a stab at my eggs.
 If there was one thing Cesar wouldn’t do, that was waste fresh, quality ingredients.
 “You know my meeting is today.”

-Cesar’s smile vanishes from his eyes, but he nods.
+Cesar’s smile vanishes, but he nods.
 “Don’t worry.
 It won’t get back to anyone.”
 He hesitates.
 “When are you planning to tell your pops and granddad?”

 I sit back in my chair, run a hand through my hair.
 “I thought I’d wait until I had something more concrete to show them.”